forem/forem/docs/backend/configuration.md

 # Configuration

-We currently use three gems for configuring the application:
+We currently use the following gems for configuring the application:

 - [ENVied](https://github.com/eval/envied)
 - [rails-settings-cached](https://github.com/huacnlee/rails-settings-cached)